Dairanji/Weekly-Stock-Comparison-Tracker/README.md

 ## Final Conclusion
 Managing aging stock across 95+ dealers over 17 districts used to mean chasing data from multiple sources.
 This tracker puts everything in one place — updated weekly, easy to read, and built to drive action.
-It's a simple tool that solves a real operational problem.
+It's a simple tool that solves a real operational problem while reducing follow-up time from one week to 1/2 days.